 - Mooch: Try on the car salesman for price is the most common practice among most buyers, but there is a special breed I call the MOOCH.
 The Mooch will drive practically any distance and say anything that they think will save them a dollar.
 They will bold face lie, drive 4 hours for a special advertised price and then start their negotiations.
 Regardless of what you say, regardless of what they know they just keep looking for more.
 Floor mats, oil changes, coupons, you name it.
 If they can get it for free they want it and they will do almost anything to get it.
 The worst of the worst.
 Sometimes you will sell them a car and sometimes you wont’, but if you do you can bet it will be a Mini and a true loser for the dealership.

 - Hot Shot: The Hot Shot falls somewhere in-between the Mooch and the Locals.
 They could be a local and a past customer, but not necessarily.
-They will travel a short to medium distance for a deal, but not like the Mooch.
+This customer will travel a short to medium distance for a deal, but not like the Mooch.
 They will try on the car salesman from step one.
 They are called the Hot Shot because they think they know about the car business, they think they are a Hot Shot.
 This customer has probably already visited his local dealer and got a price.
 He thinks he can do better now that he has information and pricing from his local dealer.
 He doesn’t want a price match, he wants you to beat his price and not by $50, he wants several hundred.
 Sometimes this customer is at your dealership because his local one didn’t have the color or trim level he wanted, but very little chance he is going to tell you.
 You need to work him, question him, grill him and be a detective to discover his real motivation.
 Sometimes this Hot Shot is just trying to impress whoever accompanied him.

 Everybody loves to try on the car salesman from the Mooch to Grandma when she buys a car.
 You job and car sales career is not to make your point, but to sell them a car.
 Open them up, dig deep and discover their motivations because they often go deeper than price.
 Our job is to overcome objections not to challenge them, one of the basic car sales skills.